Table of Contents

 Once the rooms were ready, Laurenz walked me down a long wooden boardwalk and informed me of all the incredible amenities available at Singita Lebombo.
 Just about everything is inclusive at Singita Lebombo.
 All food, drinks, activities and even game drives are included in the stay packages.

-My room, number 5, was located at the very end of the Singita property.
-It happened to be considered the honeymoon room and was situated on the edge of a cliff face which looked out over the Sweni River.
+My room (#5) was located at the very end of the Singita property.
+It happened to be considered the honeymoon suite and was situated on the edge of a cliff face which looked out over the Sweni River.